What Are These Black And Orange Bugs Around My Yard?

 - Another clear difference you'll notice is that box elder bugs have red eyes.
 While small, they can be seen if you look closely, especially with a magnifying glass.

 - Usually kissing bugs will be all black.
 Box elder bugs have a bright orange trim around their black coloration.

 - While both of these bugs are oval, box elder bugs are an overall oval shape.
 Kissing bugs are oval in the abdomen but their thorax and head give them a conical shape toward the front.

 How to Avoid a Box Elder Bug Infestation

-In the fall, box elder bugs begin to congregate on the sunny sides of homes.
+In the fall, these black and orange bugs begin to congregate on the sunny sides of homes.
 When they do, they can accidentally get inside.
 The best way to prevent this is to have a pest professional apply a treatment to your outside walls and perimeter.
 While you can have some success keeping box elder bugs out by sealing gaps, cracks, and holes in your foundation and exterior walls, these bugs have a way of finding the tiniest holes you've missed.
+Other helpful tips include:

 Rottler Pest & Lawn Solutions is a pest control leader.
 You can trust our team of licensed and educated professional when it comes to excluding overwintering pests like the box elder bug.
 We provide comprehensive services, from routine treatments to pest control insulation, for effective management of all the pests we deal with in Missouri.
 If you need assistance, you can contact us right here through our Contact Page, and we'll send a friendly knowledgeable pest control professional right to your home.